-The 24,506 RSUs outstanding for each director listed above as of December 31, 2020 include 3,037 RSUs remaining pursuant to a grant made on September 6, 2018 (not including 2,026 RSUs that vested prior to December 31, 2020), 8,311 RSUs granted on September 6, 2019 (not including 2,078 RSUs that vested prior to December 31, 2020) and 13,157 RSUs remaining pursuant to a grant made on August 24, 2020.
+The RSUs outstanding for each director listed above as of December 31, 2021 include 2,024 RSUs remaining pursuant to a grant made to General Payne and Messrs.
+Cerminara, Dill and Lanktree on September 6, 2018 (not including 3,039 RSUs that vested prior to December 31, 2021), 6,233 RSUs remaining pursuant to a grant made to General Payne and Messrs.
+Cerminara, Dill and Lanktree on September 6, 2019 (not including 4,156 RSUs that vested prior to December 31, 2021), 10,525 RSUs remaining pursuant to a grant made to General Payne and Messrs.
+Cerminara, Dill and Lanktree on August 24, 2020 (not including 2,632 RSUs that vested prior to December 31, 2021) and 15,480 RSUs remaining pursuant to a grant made to General Payne and Messrs.
+Cerminara, Dill and Lanktree on August 17, 2021.
 Such RSUs vest in full in five equal annual installments, beginning on the first anniversary of the respective grant date, in each case subject to the director's continued service as a director of the Company through such date, provided that, if the director makes himself available and consents to be nominated by the Company for continued service as a director of the Company, but is not nominated for the Board of directors for election by stockholders, other than for good reason, as determined by the Board in its discretion, then the RSUs will vest in full as of the director's last date of service as a director of the Company.
 See footnote 1 above for more information.
+On December 17, 2021, upon the resignation of Mr. Struble, the Company, at the direction of the Board of Directors, accelerated the vesting of Mr. Struble's unvested restricted stock units granted September 6, 2018, September 6, 2019, August 24, 2020, and July 30, 2021, and issued 34,264 shares of common stock to Mr. Struble.